 Do you have any tips for photographers on how to find the light?

-What is the most challenging thing about photographing maternity?
+What is the most challenging thing about photographing tweens and teens?

 What is a good lesson you have learned this year in photography or in your business?